Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 vmovq   r14, xmm3
 ```

-The compiler is trying to be smart and optimize the loads by doing some simd shenanigans.
-I'm no LLVM speciallist, so reading LLVM IR and LLVM optimization passes to me are like reading a foreigner language, so I can't be 100% sure on why it's trying to do this.
-But if I had to guess is that since the last values are already loaded by `lhs_pack` and `rhs_pack` it tries to use them instead of loading again.
+The compiler is trying to be smart and optimize the loads by doing some SIMD shenanigans.
+I'm no LLVM specialist, so reading LLVM IR and LLVM optimization passes to me is like reading a foreign language, so I can't be 100% sure why it's trying to do this.
+But if I had to guess, it's that since the last values are already loaded by `lhs_pack` and `rhs_pack`, it tries to use them instead of loading again.

-Unfortunatly this leads to horrible performance loss, since it's way faster to do 2 `mov`s followed by 2 `lea`s (just like in the version where they are loaded in the beginning of the loop).
+Unfortunately, this leads to horrible performance loss, since it's way faster to do 2 `mov`s followed by 2 `lea`s (just like in the version where they are loaded at the beginning of the loop).

-I would assume that by loading them at the beginning (before loading the vectors) it removes the possibility or make it harder for the compiler to optimize.
+I would assume that by loading them at the beginning (before loading the vectors), it removes the possibility or makes it harder for the compiler to optimize.

-As mentioned: The current version this doesn't suffer from this issue and since the function changed a lot from this version to the current one, only God knows what changed in the LLVM optimization pipeline to avoid this problem.
-So to be 100% sure that this will not happen in the future when I change the intersection code I will leave it in the beginnig of the loop.
+As mentioned: The current version doesn't suffer from this issue, and since the function changed a lot from this version to the current one, only God knows what changed in the LLVM optimization pipeline to avoid this problem.
+So to be 100% sure that this will not happen in the future when I change the intersection code, I will leave it at the beginning of the loop.

 ### Assembly analysis
 Let's take a look at the assembly generated for the hot loop in the first phase.